muhammadnaumanshahid/spring-boot-application/README.md

 To run, download the folder Task-I that contains all the files.
 Navigate to the folder demo using Command Prompt/Terminal/Console.
 Then, execute the project using the command mvn spring-boot:run.
 # Task-II
 To run, download the folder Task-II that contains all the files.
 Navigate to the folder demo using Command Prompt/Terminal/Console.
 Then, execute the project using the command mvn spring-boot:run.
+# How to Run Task-II
+To run, download the folder Task-II that contains all the files.
+Navigate to the folder demo using Command Prompt/Terminal/Console.
+Then, execute the project using the command mvn spring-boot:run.